-Obviously, it is unrealistic to search for the best adversarial edge one by one, which consumes a lot of computing resources and time.
-In order to speed up the process of finding a better solution, we use the gradient of pairwise node as metric to search suitable adversarial edges.
-Although it may not be the global optimal solution, experiments demonstrate that it is efficient and effective.
+To speed up the process of searching the suitable adversarial edges, the gradient of pairwise node is applied, followed the work of Chen et al.~\cite{chen2018fast}.
 The edge gradient matrix is computed as follows:

-where $(u,v)$ is any pairwise node in graph $G$, $[\cdot]_{i}$ denotes the $i$-th element of node embeddings and $d$ is the dimensions of local node embeddings.
-Considering the symmetry of adjacency matrix of the undirected graphs, we symmetrize the gradient matrix:
+where $(u,v)$ is any pairwise node in the graph $G$, $[\cdot]_{i}$ denotes the $i$-th element of node embeddings and $d$ is the dimensions of local node embeddings.
+Considering the symmetry of the adjacency matrix of the undirected graphs, the gradient matrix is symmetric as:

-where $\cdot^{T}$ is transpose symbol.
-The adversarial edge $e_{adv}$ are selected by:
+where $\cdot^{T}$ is the transpose symbol.
+The adversarial edge $e_{adv}$ is selected by:

-Different from general definition of adversarial attack, we focus on minimizing the difference between the local GNN model's output and the noise-added embeddings rather than maximizing $L_{atk}$.
-Hence, the gradient value will be inverted.
+To minimize the difference between the local GNN model's output and the noise-added embeddings rather than maximizing $L_{atk}$, the gradient value should be inverted.
 At last, the adversarial edges will be added into clean adjacency iteratively within budget $\Delta$: